artinmohajeri/github-bot-selenium-repository-star/README.md

 # Github Selenium bot

-### This is a preAdvanced project using selenium and customtkinter(better tkinter) libraries.
+### This is an Advanced project using selenium and customtkinter(better tkinter) libraries.
 ### you give your github username and password and a profile link and the bot stars to all of the repositories of that page(even multy-paged profiles).

 - NOTE (You have to download chrome driver and put it in the same directory of the python file)